superfive666/aws-solutions-architect-questions/questions/exam_1.md

 How should AWS CloudFront be configured to deliver cached data in the correct language?

-- [A]: Forward cookies to the origin
+- A: Forward cookies to the origin
-- [B]: Based on query string parameters
+- B: Based on query string parameters
-- [C]: Cache objects at the origin
+- C: Cache objects at the origin
-- [D]: Serve dynamic content
+- D: Serve dynamic content

 #### *Answer: B*